amorychambers/ci-ms4-django/README.md

 ### Reviews & Star Ratings

 - Up-to-date average star ratings from user ratings on all products, with specific user ratings associated with user reviews and profiles
-- User created reviews on all product pages with dates and ratings
+- User created reviews on product pages with dates and ratings

 ### Cart & Checkout